ACLU sues Trump over his national emergency for border wall

 Breaking News Emails

-“The president is using a bogus declaration of a non-existent emergency to undermine our constitutional system of checks and balances,” said Cecillia Wang, ACLU deputy legal director.
-“We’re filing suit to stop the administration from moving forward with this patently illegal attempt to steal taxpayer money for a border wall that Congress, security experts, and Americans have said is unnecessary and harmful.”
+“The president is using a bogus declaration of a nonexistent emergency to undermine our constitutional system of checks and balances,” Cecillia Wang, ACLU deputy legal director, said.
+“We’re filing suit to stop the administration from moving forward with this patently illegal attempt to steal taxpayer money for a border wall that Congress, security experts and Americans have said is unnecessary and harmful.”

 The civil rights group filed the suit in federal court in the Northern District of California.
 The Sierra Club, a California-based environmental group, is the organization's chief client in the lawsuit, along with residents and community organizations who live and work along the border.